CoolCoderSJ/Ace/README.md

 - Click the `Add something new...` button
 - ![image](https://sjcdn.is-a.dev/file/eippdl)
 - Fill in the fields
 - That's it!
-Ace will remind you when it's time
+Ace will remind you when it's time, based on the type of task you selected

 ## Tools Used